COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_1/learning_cards.md

 ## Learning Card 4: Students are Unhappy with the Course Selection Process [test_cards.md](./test_cards.md#hypothesis-4-students-are-unhappy-with-the-course-selection-process-learning_cardsmd)

 **HYPOTHESIS**
-We believed that students want an easier way to determine what courses they need to do.
+We believed that students want an easier way to determine what courses they need to do and suitable for them.

 **OBSERVATION**
 We observed that it is a doable but long and tedious process, especially for first year students.
 It is easy to choose the wrong course and prolong your time at university.